 Overstriding when running means landing too far ahead of your centre of mass (i.e. your hips) and, therefore, braking with each step.
-I describe it as running, or sprinting, with a "reach with your foot & pull the ground" type of action.
-Overstriding is not the same for sprinters and runners as the margin of error is a lot smaller for sprinters who need to land with the ball of their foot right under their hips when running at their top speed.
-In contrast, distance runners can land a little bit ahead of their body's centre of gravity.
+Overstriding is not the same for sprinters and runners as the margin of error is a lot smaller for sprinters who need to land on the ball of their foot when running at their top speed.
+In contrast, distance runners can land a bit more ahead of their body's centre of gravity.

 How to Stop Overstriding

 Overstriding is often described as the underlying cause of running injuries and poor running performance.
 However, not many articles or videos seem to discuss the root causes of overstriding itself.
 In fact, many of them imply that all that you need to do to stop overstriding, is well, to start shortening your stride.
 They make it seem so simple: just pay attention to where your foot is landing with each step.

 From both personal experience and training athletes, I found that changing your running form is far from being that easy.
 More often than not, no matter how much I was trying not to overstride, or telling a trainee to land closer to not extend their leg forward, bad habits just kept coming back.
 I even looked at videos of myself running, hoping that, by seeing what I was doing wrong and comparing it to what the pros were doing I could correct my mistakes.
 It helped a little bit, but pretty soon, I realized that you can't stop overstriding simply by "thinking it away".
 "Why so?", I wondered, so I did some research and recruited the help of my physiotherapist and A.R.T. practitioner.

 This article will present the three most common reasons why it can be tough for some people to change their running form and stop overstriding and some possible solutions.